wuyichen24/system-design-knowledge/patterns/legacy_system_patterns/Anti_Corruption_Layer.md

 - Place an adapter layer between 2 domain models and translate communications between them.

 ### Implementation
+- General advices
    - The anti-corruption layer can be implemented as a component within the application or as an independent service.
    - The anti-corruption layer can be bidirectional.

 ## Pros & Cons
 ### Pros